October 10, 2024

 10th October is World Mental Health Day.

-This year’s official theme, “It’s Time to Prioritise Mental Health in the Workplace,” once again emphasises the importance of mental health in professional settings.
-The global campaign aims to advocate for improved mental healthcare systems and procedures in workplaces, ensuring employees feel their mental health is prioritized, protected, and promoted.(1)
+This year’s official theme, “It’s Time to Prioritise Mental Health in the Workplace,” once again emphasised the importance of mental health in professional settings.
+The global campaign aimed to advocate for improved mental healthcare systems and procedures in workplaces, ensuring employees feel their mental health is prioritised, protected, and promoted.(1)

 Since 2016, OUCRU’s Public and Community Engagement (PCE) group has focused on supporting mental healthcare strategies and practical initiatives for healthcare workers.
 This focus came after alarming research findings by Dr Pham Ngoc Thanh and the PCE group at the Hospital for Tropical Diseases (HTD) revealed that 28% of healthcare workers had moderate to severe depression, and 38% had moderate to severe anxiety.